amine-akrout/deploying_ml_heroku_fastapi/model_card.md

 - fbeta : 0.67

 ## Ethical Considerations
+Model Fairness should be examined further, scince we have race and gender in dataset which could conduct to potential gender,racial discrimination.

 ## Caveats and Recommendations
 We could perform Hyper-parameter optimization and more feature engineering and feature selection for  better results.